jetaggart/stream-sms-draft/README.md

 });
 ```

-`querychannels()` accepts a `filter`, a `sort`, and an optional argument.
-In this case, we will filter our channels by `type: 'sms'`, and specify that only channels with the `member` with `user.id` `phoneNumber` are returned.

-If the array of channels returned is `>=1`, we then extract that channel from the array, create the `message` object, and add it to the channel.

-Our app can now receive texts from new and existing phone numbers!
+Our app can now receive texts from new and existing phone numbers! 🙌🏼

 ## Send SMS Messages from Stream